We may receive compensation when you click on links to products from our partners.

 To become a registered nurse, you usually have to complete a three-year degree.
 There are many colleges that offer nursing courses such as these Grand Canyon University nursing courses.
-Some of this course may even be possible to study online.
+Some of these courses may even be possible to study online.

 BSN courses are also available, which can allow you to develop your nursing skills further, including building leadership and critical thinking skills.

-Degrees for this profession are available at technical colleges and are usually at the Associate’s level.
+Degrees in this profession are available at technical colleges and are usually at the Associate’s level.
 Whatever program you take, you must pass the NCLEX-RN exam to get your certification.